khmelnitskiianton/Language/README.md

 ## BackEnd

 Translates tree of code to NASM.
-Generates `.s` file that you need to link with libs with standart functions (`./linker.sh`)
+Generates `.s` file that you need to link with libs with standard functions (`./linker.sh`)

 ## Logs